 Hours and Registration

-Big Mike’s Fun Farm Incorporated (The Fun Farm) opens at 6:30 am and closes at 6 pm, Monday to Friday.
+The Fun Farm (Big Mike’s Fun Farm, Incorporated) opens at 7:00 am and closes at 5:30 pm, Monday to Friday.

-The Centre will be closed on all statutory holidays (New Year’s Day, Good Friday, Easter Monday, Victoria Day, Canada Day, B C Day, Labour Day, Thanksgiving, and Remembrance Day, as well as one additional week between Christmas Eve and New Year’s Day).
+The Centre will be closed on all statutory holidays (New Year’s Day, Family Day, Good Friday, Easter Monday, Victoria Day, Canada Day, BC Day, Labour Day, Thanksgiving, and Remembrance Day, as well as one additional week between Christmas Eve and New Year’s Day).
 If the stat day is on a Saturday or Sunday, the Centre will be closed on the following Monday.

 Wee Fun Farm Preschool Program is in operation the same days as the local school district.
 When the schools are closed the preschool program is not in operation.